ATAKRR/atakrr/README.md

 This is currently in proposal stage, I have a proposal for HR001125S0002 that will be submitted at the end of 10/2025.
 We're looking for collaborators and funding!

+## Research

+Research papers used in the creation of this project (are available here)[https://drive.google.com/drive/folders/1nI4PxRj696r4SvfwzsQGl0-2W4ehx8ts?usp=sharing].

 ## Overview

 ATAKRR is an open-source research and development platform for **passive spectrum monitoring**, **automatic modulation classification (AMC)**, and **RF fingerprinting**, designed to integrate directly with [ATAK (Android Team Awareness Kit)](https://tak.gov/).